tetrapod00/godot-docs/tutorials/2d/using_tilemaps.rst

 ^^^^^^^^^^^

-After selecting Bucket Fill mode, you can choose whether painting should be limited to contiguous areas only by toggling the **Contiguous** checkbox that appears on the right of the toolbar.
+After selecting Bucket Fill mode, you can choose whether painting should be limited to contiguous areas only by toggling the :btn:`Contiguous` checkbox that appears on the right of the toolbar.

 If you enable **Contiguous** (the default), only matching tiles that touch the